gravitational/gravity/docs/7.x/config.md

 The new user can now log into the Cluster via the Web UI with the user credentials created above.

-!!! tip "Username and Password Restrictions":
+!!! tip "Username and Password Restrictions"
     Usernames should be composed of characters, hyphens, the at symbol and dots.
     Passwords must be between 6 and 128 characters long.